jouho/geoblockchain/README.md

 -   Fixing bugs or updating DApps is difficult, as every peer in the network has to update their node software.
 -   Some applications require verification of user identity, and as there is no central authority to verify the user identity, it becomes an issue while developing such applications.
--   They are challenging to build because they use very complex protocols to achieve consensus, and **they have to be built to scale from the start itself** (very important).
+-   They are challenging to build because they use complex protocols to achieve consensus, and **they have to be built to scale from the start itself** (very important).
 So we cannot just implement an idea and then, later on, add more features and scale it.

 These weaknesses are something that is yet to be solved for this project.
-We will need further ideas and improvements for our DApp in the future.
+We will need further ideas and improvements to our DApp in the future.

 ### Major Functions

-The followings are the main functionalities of this DApp, although these are subject to change and new functions may be added in the course of development.
+The following are the main functionalities of this DApp, although these are subject to change, new functions may be added in the course of development.

 -   A web map that allows users to navigate through different geographical regions.
--   A search bar which users can type in the address, place, or country to find their location of interests.
+-   A search bar in which users can type in the address, place, or country to find their location of interests.
--   Users can post or create new call for donation by filling a registration form.
+-   Users can post or create a new call for donations by filling a registration form.
 -   Visualization of posted donations by markers on the map.
-The amount of donation could also be visualized by different levels of color.
+Different levels of color could also visualize the amount of donation.
--   Pop up windows that shows up upon clicking on the markers.
-This window contains information about the donation post such as: the name of organization/individuals/population groups, description of the donation post (why do they need donation? who will be supported by the donation?), and the total amount of donation they already received, etc.
+-   Pop up windows that show up upon clicking on the markers.
+This window contains information about the donation post, such as the name of organization/individuals/population groups, description of the donation post (why do they need donation? who will be supported by the donation?), and the total amount of donation they already received, etc.
--   Users can donate their crypto currency to a location by clicking on the "donate" button on pop up window for each donation post.
+-   Users can donate their cryptocurrency to a location by clicking on the "donate" button on the pop-up window for each donation post.
 They can decide how much cryptocurrency (Ether) to donate.
 -   A person who created the donation post can retrieve donated money to their cryptocurrency wallet (metamask)

 Above are the main functions of this DApp.
-However, there are, and will be, functions and details that will be needed in the future development of this application.
+However, there are and will be, functions and details that will be needed in the future development of this application.
 This includes:

 -   professional website design
 -   professional data visualizations
--   functionalities that attracts large enough number of users
+-   functionalities that attract large enough number of users
--   security measures against malicious use of this applications
+-   security measures against malicious use of these applications
 -   improving overall user experience (UX) and user interface (UI)

 ### System Architecture